jArumugam/BigFish/README.md

 - July 15 2017 to July 30 2017: Explore different applications

 ### You are welcome!
-Interested data scientists who are willing share specific resposibilities are welcome to participate.
+Interested data scientists who are willing to share specific resposibilities are welcome to participate.

 ### Thank you for your time!